My child does not listen!

 - check it out here …

-Time to unravel communication problems
+Time to unravel parent-child communication problems

-The most common problems include:
+The most common difficulties include:

 Parents and children express themselves differently